communication

 Conventional: The exchange of information between minds through a system of outer symbols such as words.

 ACIM: The direct joining of minds, through the extension of one mind to another.
-“Communication ends separation” T-8.VII.4:1.
+“Communication ends separation” (CE T-8.VI.4:3).
 Conventional communication is actually pseudo-communication designed to disrupt communication.

 - In Heaven, communication is the direct, unmediated and non-specific sharing of knowledge between all minds.
 It is also the means by which creation occurs (see extension).